In this article

 • $7500 per offense for willful offenses.

-Each person affected in a violation constitutes an “offense,” so the fines can add up quickly, especially if you are willfully negligent.
-And, the bad news: If you’re reading this, and then decide not to bother with compliance, you’re being willfully negligent.
+Each person affected by a violation constitutes an offense, so the fines can add up quickly, especially if you are willfully negligent.
+And the bad news: If you’re reading this and then decide not to bother with compliance, you’re being willfully negligent.
 Oops.

 Is it likely that “I had no idea I had to comply with this law,” will work as an excuse when a regulator comes calling?
 Absolutely not.

 How serious is California?
-In the CCPA, there was a 30-day grace period where you were offered a chance to fix your violations.
-In the CPRA, there is no such grace period.
+Under the CCPA, there was a 30-day grace period where you were offered a chance to fix your violations.
+There is no such grace period after the amendment.

-First, and most importantly, you need to make sure “consumers” (which with the CPRA now includes your employees if they are California residents) can exercise their new rights to control the collection and use of their personal data, many of which have been augmented in some way.
+First and most importantly, you need to make sure consumers can exercise their new rights to control the collection and use of their personal data, many of which have been augmented in some way.
+Note that the CPRA broadened the definition of “consumers” to include your employees, who, along with other commercial partners, were previously exempt from California privacy law protection.

-Remember: “Personal data” or “personal information” is defined broadly in both the CCPA and the CPRA as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
-Unless you take steps to de-identify data after you collect it, much of the data you collect from customers and employees is personal data by law in California.
+Remember: “Personal data” or “personal information” is defined broadly in both the regulations as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
+Unless you take steps to de-identify data after you collect it, much of the data you collect from customers and employees is personal data according to the law.

-The CPRA also now puts the onus on you to make sure consumers (and employees) know their privacy rights, which means explaining their rights at the point of collection as part of the notice provided to people right when they’re giving you their data.
+The CPRA amendments to the CCPA also now put the onus on you to make sure consumers (and employees) know their privacy rights.
+That means you’ll need to explain their rights at the point of collection as part of the notice you provide.

-• Right To Object to Sale or Share: Consumers can prevent the sale or sharing of their information (and you need a “do not share” button on your website to make this easy).
-The right to object to simple sharing is new.
+• Right to Object to Sale or Share: Consumers can prevent the sale or sharing of their information, and you need a “do not share” button on your website to make this easy, in compliance with the CCPA enforcement guidelines.

-• Right To Opt-Out of Behavioral Profiling and Automated Decision-Making: Consumers can ask you to stop profiling and serving ads based on behavior and they can ask you not to use automated decision-making to provide them with offers, products, services, etc. This entire right is new with the CPRA.
+• Right to Opt-Out of Behavioral Profiling and Automated Decision-Making: Consumers can now ask you to stop profiling and serving ads based on behavior and respond to consumer requests regarding automated decision-making to provide them with offers, products, services, etc.

-• Right To Object to the Use of Sensitive Personal Information: For certain data, including data surrounding race, precise geolocation, religion, union membership, genetics, biometrics, sexual orientation, and the contents of communications, consumers can stop you from using that data at all.
-This new piece in the CPRA also requires you to have a prominent button or link people can use to “limit the use of my sensitive personal information.”
+• Right to Object to the Use of Sensitive Personal Information: Consumers can stop you from using certain data at all, including data surrounding race, precise geolocation, religion, union membership, genetics, biometrics, sexual orientation, and the contents of communications.
+This new addition also requires you to have a prominent button or link people can use to “limit the use of my sensitive personal information.”

 You also need to abide by a new set of “privacy principles” in all of your data-handling practices, many of which are new with the CPRA:

-• Protection of Children’s Data: Fines are tripled, thanks to the CPRA, when violating the privacy of children under 16 and permission from a guardian is needed for the collection of that child’s data in the first place.
+• Protection of Children’s Data: Compared to the CCPA, the CPRA tripled fines for violations associated with the data privacy of children under 16.
+Permission from a guardian is needed for the collection of a child’s data, too.
 Another new piece here is that if you don’t receive consent to collect a child’s data, you have to wait 12 months before asking again.

 • Storage Limitation: Data should be destroyed or deleted once the data has been used for its collected purpose.

-• Reasonable and Appropriate Security: Security for personal data must be appropriate for how sensitive it is and the harm that would result because of unauthorized access.
+• Reasonable and Appropriate Security: Security for personal data must be appropriate based on how sensitive the data is and the harm that would result because of unauthorized access.

 Be prepared to create a process in your organization for conducting these risk assessments.